3, Triq ix-Xatt: Replacement

 A modern contemporary building was approved by the Planning Authority with a visible modern twist.
 The restaurant is designed to occupy two-floors, the ground and the first floow, capable of adapting to catering needs.
 It is one of a series of food and beverages places in Marsaskala.

 The top floors have their own entrance leading to a maisonette.
 The building is higher than the older one, but not more than other buildings on its side.
 It partially hides the landmark view of scheduled Villa Apap Bologna at the back but the villa is considerably on an upper ground.
 According to the local plan, the building height of the street is supposedly two floors in Triq Sant Anna and three floors in Triq ix-Xatt.
 However, several buildings along the street have more floors, at a maximum of four floors, and this put a legal challenge for the authorities to allow similar permissions.

-After the completion of the building, the designated restaurant space started to host the 6th restaurant Zen To Go, one of a chain of restaurants.
+After the completion of the building, the designated restaurant space started to host the 6th restaurant Zen Sushi to Go, one of a chain of restaurants.